-Our compensation committee is currently composed of David A. Lamond, who is the chair of our compensation committee, Kevin Young, CBE and Margaret A. McLoughlin, Ph.D.
-Mr. Young, who is not standing for re-election, will come off our compensation committee effective as of the Annual Meeting.
+Our compensation committee is currently composed of David A. Lamond, who is the chair of our compensation committee and Margaret A. McLoughlin, Ph.D.
+Kevin Young did not stand for re-election and stepped down from our compensation committee as of the 2021 Annual Meeting.
 The composition of our compensation committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
 Each member of this committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.
 Our compensation committee, among other things: